Defining your problem is the first step to finding the solution

 Every problem has a solution.
-The hardest part is defining what the problem actually is.
+The hardest part is defining your problem.
 Today, Ellen Jackson shares how to do just that.

 I have a problem.
 It might be familiar.
 I have a very long list of activities required to grow my business and each day I complete one or two, but add three or four.
 The list is expanding, as is my frustration.
 I can never quite get ‘there’.